 - 1000-word research proposal, to include an explanation of how access to the Kissinger Papers or other archival holdings related to diplomatic history at Yale would help achieve the goals of your project.

 - Three letters of recommendation.

-- Two writing samples, e.g. dissertation chapters or journal articles.
+- Two writing samples, e.g., dissertation chapters or journal articles.

-Applications can be submitted through Interfolio.
+Applications will be accepted via Interfolio.